This rough draft generated by Otter.ai contains errors. If you would like to correct them please contact me.

 Rick Archer: Welcome to Buddha at the Gas Pump.
-My name is Rick Archer, Buddha at the Gas Pump is an ongoing series of interviews with spiritually Awakening people.
+My name is Rick Archer.
+Buddha at the Gas Pump is an ongoing series of interviews with spiritually Awakening people.
 There have been about 385 of them now.
 And if you haven’t seen any of the previous ones, feel free to go to batgap.com Bat gap, and look under the past interviews menu where you’ll find them all organized in various ways.
 This show is made possible by the support of appreciative listeners and viewers.
 So if you appreciate it and feel like supporting it, there’s a Donate button on every page of the site. batgap.com There’s also a donations page which explains it in greater detail.
 My guest today is Nicola Amadora, PhD.
-Nicola was born and did you say Italy or Germany, Germany, Germany, and spent most of her early life living in Germany in Italy?
+Nicola was born and did you say Italy or Germany, Germany, Germany, and spent most of her early life living in Germany and Italy?
 And what did you get your PhD in

 Nicola Amadora: transpersonal psychology,

 Rick Archer: okay, from where CIA is or something?